 - Rum.
 I used both dark and light rum for this recipe.
 Light rum has a more delicate flavor, while dark rum has a rich, bold flavor.
 The combination makes this punch shine.

-- Serve.
+Serve.
 Serve in glasses with ice.
-Garnish as desired (see below for ideas) and add a splash of sparkling water or Prosecco as desired.
+Garnish as desired and add a splash of sparkling water or Prosecco if you’d like.
 ENJOY!

 Make Ahead Tip